lassitup/CSPB-2270-Data-Structures-Final-Project/README.md

 Purpose

-This repository contains my final project for CSPB 2270 Data Structure at the University of Colorado Boulder.
+This repository contains my final project for CSPB 2270 Data Structures at the University of Colorado Boulder.

 Data Structure Used

 Red-Black Tree – A self-balancing binary search tree used for the organization, storage and retrieval/search of financial security data.
 The securities are organized within the tree based on its market value.
-This allows for quick search, O(logn) time complexity, of a security that satisfies the capital amount required to cover a customer’s aggregate deposit balance.
+This allows for quick search, O(logN) time complexity, of a security that satisfies the capital amount required to cover a customer’s aggregate deposit balance.

 Project Inspiration